 One game I introduced to my kindergarteners was a chant-based activity that we previously learned in the classroom.
 It was incredibly enjoyable, and all of the students were eager to participate.
 The game itself is straightforward and comes with a chant that guides movement and dancing:

 un pato con la colita

-This is a never-ending game because everyone wants a turn being “el pato.”
-It’s so much fun, and the children get to enjoy the beauty of being outside while chanting in Spanish.
+This game is never-ending because everyone wants a chance to be “el pato” or “the duck.”
+It’s a delightful way for the children to enjoy the beauty of the outdoors while also chanting in Spanish.

-Feel free to give it a try, and let me know how it goes!!!!
+If you’re interested, feel free to give it a try and let me know how it goes!